deengu/SASvR/README.md

 As you begin your journey in the R language, use these sections as a quick-start reference.
 We hope that the functions we show below represent the most commonly used functions in your day-to-day data analysis.

-First we manipulate the timedata SAS table using commonly used SAS functions.
+First we manipulate the line listing using commonly used SAS functions.
 ```{SAS}
 /*Rename variables.
 This is separate datastep because of how SAS initializes variables*/
 data df2;